 Summer brings warm weather and outdoor activities — but you don’t want summer to bring a trip to the doctor’s office.
-Whether you’re working in the yard, swimming, or gardening, be mindful of common arm and shoulder injuries.
+Whether you’re working in the yard, swimming, or gardening, be mindful of common orthopaedic injuries.

 While enjoying favorite summer pastimes, many of us forget that reaching, lifting, and pulling motions can cause strains, sprains, and tears in our shoulders, hands, and wrists.
 Orthopaedic injuries occur when the bones, ligaments, and tendons are damaged in an acute (sudden) or chronic (long-term) manner.
 When an individual is unable to perform everyday tasks or physical activities without pain or limitation, an injury has likely already occurred.

 General safety tips to help avoid orthopaedic injuries: